iamshnoo/6th_sem/Networking/ass3/ass_3.md

         - We filter using tcp.port == 80 ( I am trying to get a http page using wget.)
         - Many packets get captured, but only 2 are of interest.
 (GET/HTTP and HTTP OK)
-        - GET corresponds to sendig the request and OK is the response on successful completion.
+        - GET corresponds to sending the request and OK is the response on successful completion.

 <p align="center">